 What is hyperparathyroidism?

-Hyperparathyroidism develops from too much activity in one or more parathyroid glands, the grain-of-rice-sized structures above the thyroid glands in your neck.The parathyroid glands create parathyroid hormone (PTH), which boosts the levels of calcium in the bloodstream when needed.
+Hyperparathyroidism develops from too much activity in one or more parathyroid glands, the grain-of-rice-sized structures near the thyroid glands in your neck.The parathyroid glands create parathyroid hormone (PTH), which boosts the levels of calcium in the bloodstream when needed.
 Too much PTH is produced from:

 Primary Hyperparathyroidism, which is usually tied to an enlargement (hyperplasia) of a parathyroid gland, a benign (non-cancerous) growth (adenoma) or (in rare cases) a malignant (cancerous) tumor.
 The reasons for enlargement are usually undetermined but can be hereditary.